Elaboration

 case—Epaphras.
 He was the one who communicated and instructed them in the gospel

 of grace.
-This indicates Epaphras had seen his task in Colossae not simply as winning them to the
+This indicates Epaphras had seen his task in Colossae

 First, Epaphras’